alexandruast/platform-inception/README.md

 basic_compose_pod can now deploy any basic docker-compose based pod, on any git url and branch
 removed "if->else" for pod builds, because it induced too much complexity
 replaced ansible-playbook for jinja2 templating with ad-hoc command
-replaced POD_VERSION with POD_TAG to better reflect what we're doing
+replaced POD_VERSION with BUILD_TAG to better reflect what we're doing
 pods will build only if the git commit id changed, also changed the version string to be the short commit id
 created system cron daily maintenance jenkins job  - runs docker prune commands
 added fluentd pod for collecting logs